This Is Me (Jully Black album)

 While the album was heavily promoted, sales were disappointing.
 According to the president of the Canadian Recording Industry Association, as told to the Canadian Press, online file sharing cut into the album's sales.
-In the first two weeks, 2.8 million free download requests were made for This Is Me, but just 15,000 records were sold.
+In the first two weeks, 2.8 million free download requests were made for This Is Me, the largest to date at that time, but just 15,000 records were sold.